digitaltrails/vdu_controls/README.md

 include the consumption of NVRAM write cycles, stressing the VDU power-supply, or increasing the LED panel burn-in.

+How many writes VDU NVRAM can accommodate is unknown, it is likely to vary by model and vintage.
+VDUs from past decades are likely to have NVRAM that can accommodate 10,000 to 100,000 writes depending on the technology employed.
+For a ten year lifespan this might indicate a sustainable limit of only 2.7 writes per day or 27 writes per day respectively.
+Some modern types of NVRAM have upper limits that are for practical purposes unlimited, but the level of uptake of such technologies by the manufacturers is unknown (brighter back-lights, along with scene and gaming options would seem to require increased durability).

-In respect to exhausting NVRAM, I can confirm that a vintage-2010 VDU used for testing vdu_controls now reverts to factory defaults whenever it loses power.
-This is after four years of use in development testing.
-I've subsequently implemented the ___initialization-preset___ feature to work around the issue.
+In respect to exhausting NVRAM, I can confirm that a vintage-2010 VDU, used four years of intensive testing of vdu_controls, now reverts to factory defaults whenever it loses power.
+This experience may indicates a write limit of at least 100,000 for a VDU of this vintage.
+I've subsequently implemented the ___initialization-preset___ feature as a replacement for failed NVRAM.

 All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM: